 This 6 km (3.7 miles) long beach is has gorgeous, thick Mediterranean vegetation at its back, and is characterized by a fun mix of golden sand and tiny pebbles which give it a unique look.

-Water at Cala Murtas is almost immediately deep, which makes it perfect if you are a good swimmer – but not so quite if you have small children who can’t swim.
-If this is the case, definitely consider going to another beach.
+Water at Cala Murtas is almost immediately deep, which makes it perfect if you are a good swimmer – but not so quite if you have small children who can’t swim – though each time I have visited I came across families with children who seemed to be having a brilliant time.

 How to get to Cala Murtas